Universal Functionals in Density Functional Theory: The classical interaction energy and Lieb-Oxford inequalities

 Note that the classical canonical and grand-canonical functionals are known to give the same thermodynamic limit.
 In the quantum case this is not yet known.
 We have stated the theorem for a fixed domain $\Omega$ which is scaled but the same result holds for a general sequence $\Omega_L$ that has a regular boundary in the sense of Fisher~\cite{LewLieSei-18}.

-Except in one dimension, a special case to which we will come back, the constant $c_{\rm UEG}(s,d)$ is unknown.
+Except in dimensions $d\in\{1,8,24\}$ and $\max(0,d-2)\leq s<d$, some special cases to which we will come back, the constant $c_{\rm UEG}(s,d)$ is unknown.
 In order to get upper bounds on $c_{\rm UEG}(s,d)$, we need to construct trial states.
-The idea is to use a \emph{floating crystal} similar to~\eqref{eq:floating_crystal_1D}.
+The idea is to use a \emph{floating crystal} similar to~\eqref{eq:floating_crystal_1D}, that is, to place the particles on a lattice and then average over translations to obtain a constant density.

 Let $\mathscr{L}\subset\R^d$ be a lattice of normalized unit cell $Q$.
 We then only retain the points of the lattice intersecting the large cube $C_L=(-L/2,L/2)^d$ and average over the translations of this finite lattice over $Q$.
 This way we obtain a trial state which is constant over the union of the corresponding translates of $Q$.
 In general this is only an approximation of $C_L$ but since the limit~\eqref{eq:UEG_classical} is insensitive to the type of domains, this will not create any difficulty.
 The trial state is, therefore, given by